MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/Hack the 6ix-2023.md

 |1|3|0|279|16|7|17|

 ### Where were your hackers from?
-All of our hacers are from North America
+All of our hackers are from North America

 ## Impact of GitHub Grant
 The GitHub Grant had a positive effect on our entire event.
 As it was our first time hosting a fully in person event since the pandemice, our expenses were higher compared to previous years.
 The GitHub Grant served as a relief, and we used to support a variety of expenses such as hacker meals, swag coverage, and purchasing hardware for hackers.
 As a result, it had a positive impact on our event by allowing us to provide more and elevate the experience, creating a really great "back in person" event!
 Some of these expenses, such as hardware and swag will also continue to have a long term impact on Hack the 6ix as they can be reused for future events.